 Suzanne McCourt grew up in a fishing village on the South Australian coast, the setting for her debut novel The Lost Child (Text, 2014), which was longlisted for the 2015 Miles Franklin Award.
 Her short fiction and poetry have been published in journals and won prizes.
 The Last Taboo: A Love Story, shared first prize in the 2016 Griffith Review Novella Competition.
-Suzanne is currently working on her second novel, which is set in Poland and Russia.
-She has received a 2017 Varuna Residential Fellowship to further this project.
+Suzanne’s second novel, set in Poland and Russia, is now with her publisher.
+She received a 2017 Varuna Residential Fellowship to further this project.
 She blogs at ‘The Essential Mirror’, www.suzannemccourt.com.au/blog.

 Mother of two and grandmother to one beautiful boy, Suzanne now lives close to the bay in suburban Melbourne.
 She recently amazed herself by becoming a local lifesaver.
 When she’s not walking the new dog, she likes to get out on her kayak: once a pod of dolphins played with her for almost an hour.